This article focuses on nasty and manipulative games women play during dating and courtship.

 See “sexual marketplace power dynamics” if you are interested in the reason why.

-But the first important corollary of that rule is that when and women are roughly matched, it’s fair and expected that during courtship the man invests somewhat more than the woman does.
+But the first important corollary of that rule is that when men women are roughly matched, it’s fair and expected that during courtship the man invests somewhat more than the woman does.

-And by that “investing” I don’t necessarily mean “paying” or “writing her first”, albeit those can be part of that mix.
+And by that “investing” I don’t necessarily mean “paying for the date” or “writing to her first”, albeit those can be part of that mix.
 I mean that it’s the man who, on the overall mix of approaching, initiating contact, making plans, taking her out, and following up, has put in most of the work.

 A second important corollary is that it’s normal, expected, and “fair” that some of the women’s standard games are designed to make sure that the man does invest a bit more, and seeks her out a bit more.